Nicole Green

 Nicole Green (born October 28, 1971) was a professional sprinter sponsored by Nike and Powerade.
-She won the gold medal in the 4x400m relay at the 1995 World Championships in Athletics by virtue of running in the preliminary rounds representing the United States, and she also won the silver medal in the 4x400m at the 1995 Summer Universiade.
+She won the gold medal in the 4 × 400 m relay at the 1995 World Championships in Athletics by virtue of running in the preliminary rounds representing the United States, and she also won the silver medal in the 4 × 400 m at the 1995 Summer Universiade.

+Competing for the Kansas State Wildcats track and field team, Green won the 1995 NCAA Division I Outdoor Track and Field Championships in the 400 m.

 In 1995, Green was once hospitalized alongside sprinter Quincy Watts for suspected dehydration at a track meet.
 Green would recover and go on to set the American record in the 4x100m at the 1998 Penn Relays.